bsaragoca01/Sono_Gravity_MICCAI/README.md

-# SonoGravity
+# Ultrasound-Guided Lumbar Puncture with AI-Based Image Labelling for Intracranial Pressure Assessment in Spaceflight

 The present repository contains frameworks to train, evaluate and predict/segment grayscale images using U-Net and DeepLabV3 Convolutional Neural Networks (CNNs).
-Additionally, it contains ultrasound images from a Lumbar Spinal Phantom and Dart files used to build a Flutter App.
-The App aims to brigde the trained models with real-time ultrasound images capture.
-For that, to simulate a real-time ultrasound, an java script is also available.
+Additionally, it contains ultrasound images from a Lumbar Spinal Phantom.

-The code presented in this repository was developed and used in the MSc Biomedical Engineering dissertation: "Ultrasound-Guided Lumbar Puncture with AI-Based Image Labelling for Intracranial Pressure Assessment in Spaceflight", which aimed to label Longitudinal Spinal Ultrasound images in real-time to be incorporate in a novel and safer Lumbar Puncture technique to assess the Intracranial Pressure in a microgravity environment onboard the International Space Station.
-This README provides guidance to train and predict a set of data, and use the app.
+This README provides guidance to train and predict a set of data.
 ## How to perform the segmentation:

 ### Step 1: Upload Dependencies